p) Provisions and contingencies Provisions

 The Company records certain financial assets and financial liabilities at fair value on a recurring basis.
 The Company determines fair values based on the price it would receive to sell an asset or pay to transfer a liability in an orderly transaction between market participants at the measurement date and in the principal or most advantageous market for that asset or liability.

 The Company holds certain fixed income investments and other financial assets such as loans, deposits etc. which must be measured using the fair value hierarchy and related valuation methodologies.
 The guidance specifies a hierarchy of valuation techniques based on whether the inputs to each measurement are observable or unobservable.
-Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect the Company's assumptions about current market conditions.
-The fair value hierarchy also requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect the Company’s

 Financial assets and financial liabilities measured at fair value in the balance sheet are grouped into three Levels of fair value hierarchy.
 These levels are based on the observability of significant inputs to the measurement, as follows:

-> Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities
+> Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.

-> Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly
+> Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability either directly or indirectly

-> Level 3: Unobservable inputs for the asset or liability.
+> Level 3: Unobservable inputs for the asset or liability

 The Company’s principal financial liabilities comprise of loans and borrowings, trade and other payables, and financial guarantee contracts.
 The main purpose of these financial liabilities is to finance the Company’s operations and to provide guarantees to support its and group companies operations.
 The Company’s principal financial assets include loans, trade and other receivables, cash and short-term deposits that derive directly from its operations.

-The Company is exposed to market risk, credit risk and liquidity risk.
-The Company's senior management oversees the management of these risks.
-The Company's senior management is supported by the Group treasury team that advises on financial risks and the appropriate financial risk governance framework in accordance with the Company's policies and risk objectives.
+policies and risk objectives.
 All derivative activities for risk management purposes are carried out by Group Treasury Team that have the appropriate skills, experience and supervision.
-It is the Group's policy that no trading in derivatives for speculative purposes may be undertaken.
+It is the Group’s policy that no trading in derivatives for speculative purposes may be undertaken.
 The Board of Directors review and agree on policies for managing each of these risks, which are summarised below.

 a) Market risk